-A number of activism grants are available for additional and ad-hoc activities.
-For calendar year 2016 there are 524 grants available and for 2017 there are 503 grants (the difference is caused by Create Tomorrow which will take place in 2017 for which 21 grants are available).
+The difference is because in 2019 Create Tomorrow takes place, for which 35 grants are available.

 If there are activism grants left over after the grants, indicated in the basic list, are distributed, these grants may be used to award activism grants for additional or ad-hoc activities.
 The Student Union and Umbrella Boards shall be responsible for initially checking whether the requests submitted satisfy the conditions.
 If the applications encompass more grants than are available, the Student Union shall make a joint recommendation with the Umbrella Boards.